On-Page SEO Guide & Optimization Checklist

 Search engines like Google work to deliver the best results every time a search is entered.
 Higher search engine placement means more traffic.

 When you increase the amount of people discovering your business, the number of people contacting your business goes up.
-More contact = more customers.
+More leads, means more sales.
+Simple right?

-If you want to get more mileage out of your SEO campaign, you need to focus on these 3 key areas:
+If you want to get more mileage out of your SEO campaign, you’ll want to focus on these 3 key areas:

-- The quality of your content and site structure,
+- The quality of your content and site structure (on-page SEO)

-- The number of backlinks pointing to your domain;
+- The number, relevance, and quantity of backlinks pointing to your domain (off-page SEO)

 Here is what you need to understand about SEO: the company that hones in and executes first is usually the one that dominates their market.